amandamata/amandamata.github.io.dev/content/en/post/telemetry.md

 }
 ```

-Now, you might wonder, "What can I do with this information, available only in the debug console?"
+Now, you might be wondering: "What can I do with this information, available only in the debug console?"
 Here's a suggestion: create a utility class like the one below.

 ```csharp
 using System.Reflection;